rymarinelli/PRS/azure-permissions-exclaim/README.md

-# Azure Permissions Exclamation Helper
+# Azure RBAC Risk Advisor

-Minimal yet production-ready starter that surfaces permission risk recommendations inside the Azure Portal.
-It consists of a Manifest v3 browser extension and an AI-backed Flask backend that scores each `resourceId` with a lightweight PyTorch model trained on synthetic alert telemetry.
+Minimal yet production-ready starter that surfaces Azure RBAC risk recommendations inside the Azure Portal.
+It consists of a Manifest v3 browser extension and an AI-backed Flask backend that scores each `resourceId` with a lightweight PyTorch model trained on synthetic Defender for Cloud telemetry.

 ## Quick start
 1. **Start the backend (Flask + PyTorch inference)**